Vertical farming: What you need to know

 vegetable growing on a vertical farm system

 Are you wondering how you can grow food and other crops using vertical farming?
 This section details the common methods of vertical farming used around the world.
 They include hydroponics, aeroponics, and aquaponics.
-These will allow you to grow food in liquid solutions, air or mist environments without no soil medium and little water.
+These will allow you to grow food in liquid solutions, air, or mist environments without a soil medium and little water.
 Besides growing vegetables, you can grow fish and other marine life.

 Related: 5 Smart farming ideas beyond Covid-19

 What is vertical farming?
-Simply put, Vertical farming is a way of growing and harvesting crops on shelves or towers that you position vertical to maximize on space.
-The difference from the traditional farming is that you can get higher profits and yields.
+Simply put, Vertical farming is a way of growing and harvesting crops on shelves or towers that you position vertically to maximize space.
+The difference from traditional farming is that you can get higher profits and yields.
 Plants grow on cups or containers to save space.
 The types of vertical farming you can grow this food are:

 • Hydroponics